Let’s go to Seville: a city break to be enjoyed

 When is the best time to visit Seville?

 In July and August, daytime temperatures can often climb above 35 degrees.
 More comfortable temperatures can be enjoyed in autumn and spring.
+In the low season, it is also often possible to camp inexpensively in the area.

 There’s a particularly special atmosphere in Seville during Semana Santa in Holy Week and during Feria de Abril.
 The city is usually very busy but festive and you can take part in one of the many parades and celebrations.